Intevation/intelmq-fody/README.md

 CoPilot is a Free Software initiative by [Gil Ferreira](http://gferreira.me) and licensed under [MIT](http://opensource.org/licenses/MIT).

-CoPilit is based on the [AdminLTE](https://github.com/almasaeed2010/AdminLTE) template.
+CoPilot is based on the [AdminLTE](https://github.com/almasaeed2010/AdminLTE) template.